Nicole L. Woods (on sabbatical leave 2017-18 academic year)

 Notre Dame, IN 46556

-B.A., Art History, University of California, Los Angeles
+B.A., with distinction, Art History, University of California, Los Angeles

-M.A., Ph.D., Visual Studies, University of California, Irvine
+M.A., Ph.D., Visual Studies and Critical Theory, University of California, Irvine

-Nicole L. Woods is a historian of modern and contemporary art history, criticism, and theory with a focus on the neo-avant-garde, performance, gender studies, and the history of photography.
-Her current book project is the first in-depth study of the diverse art objects, performances, environmental works, visual poems, and publishing activities of the American Fluxus artist Alison Knowles.
-A second project examines the convergence of feminism, political radicalism, and expanded media practices in the 1960s-70s.
-Woods’s present research also includes a consideration of the widespread use of food as an object of contemplation, consumption, critique, and display in the work of several late 20th century artists, including Knowles, Martha Rosler, Gordon Matta-Clark, and Rirkrit Tiravanija.
-Her essays and criticism have appeared in publications such as X-TRA: A Contemporary Art Quarterly, Radical Philosophy, and caa.reviews.
+Nicole L. Woods is a historian of modern and contemporary art history, criticism, and theory with a focus on the neo-avant-garde, performance art, gender studies, and the history of photography.
+Her current book project is the first in-depth study of the pioneering and diverse practice of American Fluxus artist, Alison Knowles (b.1933).
+A second project surveys the convergence of feminism, political radicalism, and expanded media practices in the late 1960s-2000s.
+Woods’s present research also includes a consideration of the widespread use of food as an object of contemplation, consumption, and display in the work of several late 20th century artists, including Knowles, Martha Rosler, Gordon Matta-Clark, Tom Marioni, and Rirkrit Tiravanija.
+Her essays and criticism have appeared in Performance Research, X-TRA: A Contemporary Art Quarterly, Radical Philosophy, and caa.reviews.
 A review of Charlotte Moorman’s recent retrospective is forthcoming from Art Journal.